WKKI: History

 The station switched to a full-time album-oriented rock format in 1983 by a new owner, Cage Media, headed up by Chris Cage, a former WING "Lively Guy" and University of Dayton graduate.
 The station was heavily involved with bringing concerts to the Ohio Theater in Lima.
 The format also gave the station opportunities to promote major concerts at other venues.
 Branded as "94-KKI", the AOR format lasted until early 1983 when the K-94 branding was revived and used, this time as the local affiliate of Transtar, one of the first satellite format programming services, again airing Adult Contemporary music.
 The K-94 branding remains today under its present owner with a mix of classic and contemporary rock and roll as its current format in addition to local high school sports coverage.
-The station is an affiliate of the weekly syndicated Pink Floyd program "Floydian Slip."